abhishekarya1/manifest-cv/README.md

 ## About
-This is my resume template.
+This is my resume template made in Latex.
 Based on [Jake's Resume Template](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs) and modified using Windsurf AI.

 ## Build
 Install [MiKTeX](https://miktex.org/) for `latexmk` to be available.